 However, some states require additional training to become a temporary nurse aide.
+These states are:

 A temporary nurse aide administers many important tasks throughout their shift to assist the nurses on staff.
 That said, they have to work under the supervision of a registered nurse or nurse’s aide.

 These duties include, but are not limited to:

 - Positioning, Moving and Restorative Care

 - Nutrition and Elimination

 - Comfort Care and End of Life Care